People enjoying Malwa (Internet Photo)

-Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they are.
+Anyway, Let’s look at his ‘ridiculous’ promises upclose and see how ‘ludicrous’ they really are.

 This idea, contrary to what most of the elite think is neither stupid no ludicrous to village dwellers but even in a general sense.
-80 percent of Ugandans rely on Agriculture as their source of livelihood.
-95 percent of these do it on a small, subsistence scale.
-The hand held hoe is still the most used farm implement in 90 percent of the farming.
+80 percent of Ugandans still rely on Agriculture as their source of livelihood.
+95 percent of them do it on a small, subsistence scale.
+Due to averpopulation and land fragmentation as a natural consequence, The hand-held hoe is still the most used farm implement in 90 percent of the farming.
 Hoes therefore are an important ‘asset’ in a typical Ugandan household.

-Giving sh.2milion to every village Malwa (local brew) group.
+2. Giving sh.2milion to every village Malwa group.

 Alcohol has always been such a strong social uniter in Traditional African Society and it still is.
 In most of the countryside, people drink to celebrate, to mourn and to socialize.
 Some, frankly, drink because they have nothing else to do.
 But alcohol has always been in the mix of most community collectivist actions, whether for good or for bad.

-We can talk about the governance ethics of this.
-Isn’t it sad that after 30 years in power, the NRM regime has failed to transform Agriculture from merely being for subsistent survival?
+We can debate the governance ethics of this for sure.
+E.g. Isn’t it sad that after 30 years in power the NRM regime has failed to transform Agriculture from merely being for subsistent survival to commercial income generation?
 Of course that’s a valid point.
 Why does Museveni personalize development?
 Why can’t he have an institutional response to these problems instead of a personalized one?
 That’s also a valid point.

 But that’s another matter altogether.
 What we are talking about today is political strategy.
 And his promise of hoes and money for Malwa drinking Groups is not a ridiculous issue to the people who still form part of his critical mass of support; the rural voters.
 It is smart politics!

 Mr. Museveni doesn’t care what the largely urban based, educated elite think of him.
-He knows they never vote for him anyway!
+He knows they never vote for him anyway ((if they vote at all!).
 Since 2001, the opposition has always beaten him in most urban areas.
 “His people” are people like my grandfather who resides in rural Kisoro.
 For these, a hoe, (and a mug of Malwa to carry along when going to till the fields in the morning) is anything but a ridiculous gesture.

-As for the elite (which doesn’t even vote), it should have perspective when analyzing politics of a hybrid regime like ours.
+As for the elite, my advice would be that it should have perspective when analyzing politics of a hybrid regime like ours.